bytebunny/tma881_optimization/README.md

 - Average (from 10,000) elapsed time of column summation: 0.476664307 msec.

 ### To-do list
+- [ ] Try to further improve the column summation by splitting it into blocks (see lecture).
 - [ ] Try to see from the assembly code how the sequencing is done in the row and column summation cases.